 You are here

-Our research has its origins from more pioneering activities on microphone arrays and on robust speech recognition.
 We investigated these tasks and related techniques by addressing different application contexts, as for instance audio/video-conferencing, in-car voice interaction, and more recently distant-speech interaction in smart-homes.
 Most of the research activities were conducted under EC projects among which the following ones: DIMUS-II, VODIS-II, SpeechDatCar, VICO, CHIL, HIWIRE, DICIT, SCENIC, and DIRHA.